 Triple Quotes?
 How do I delimit a databound Javascript string parameter in ASP .
 NET?

-How do I delimit a Javascript data-bound string parameter in an anchor OnClick event?
+How do I delimit a Javascript data-bound string parameter in an anchor OnClick

-• I have an anchor tag in an ASP .
+- I have an anchor tag in an ASP .
 NET Repeater control.

-• The OnClick event of the anchor contains a call to a Javascript function.
+event of the anchor contains a call to a Javascript function. - The Javascript function takes a string for its input parameter.

-• The string parameter is populated with a data-bound value from the Repeater.
+- The string parameter is populated with a data-bound value from the Repeater.

-I need the "double quotes" for the Container.DataItem.
+I need the "double quotes" for the Container.DataItem

-I need the 'single quotes' for the OnClick.
+I need the 'single quotes' for the OnClick

 And I still need one more delimiter (triple quotes?) for the input string parameter of the Javascript function call.